-"Open anger" is the most prevalent way anger is expressed and is easily identified.
-Simply, when you recognize that you are expressing hostility — in any form— it is anger.
+'Open anger' is the most common way anger that anger is expressed and it is easily identified.
+Simply, when you recognize that you are expressing or experiencing hostility, in any form, it is anger.

-"Hidden anger" is when a person expresses anger using withholding or rejecting behaviors.
-This type of anger is often referred to as "passive-aggressive" anger.
-For example, an angry mother turns her back on her daughter and pretends not to hear anything she says; or an angry husband won’t talk to his wife for a week, yet pretends nothing is wrong.
+'Hidden anger' is when a person expresses anger using withholding or rejecting behaviors.
+This type of anger is often referred to as 'passive-aggressive' anger.
+For example, an angry mother turns her back on her daughter and pretends not to hear anything she says; or an angry husband won’t speak to his wife for a week, yet he pretends nothing is wrong.

-Passive-aggressive anger is difficult to resolve or defend oneself against since typically the perpetrator pretends that he or she is not angry at all.
+Passive-aggressive anger is difficult to resolve or defend oneself against, since typically the perpetrator pretends that he or she is not angry.
 The invisibleness of passive-aggressive anger is precisely why it is a powerful weapon often used to attack another person.

 Your best choice is to calm down and take responsibility for what you have done.
 Yes, apologies are appropriate!
 They are not always enough — but they are an essential start.